-- Changing the language, we use to make it more recognisable, encouraging people who care to seek information and advice at the earliest possible stage in their caring journey. - Using our local offer to be clear about the benefits of being identified as a carer, to encourage people to come forward and utilise the services available to them. - Developing a comprehensive communications campaign, that includes proactive provision of information in places carers will be able to access it, such as alongside certain benefits, or when collecting prescriptions for another person etc. - Working with schools to improve identification of young carers and make sure they are linked in with services. - Building better connections with community faith groups and raise awareness to disseminate information and identify carers. - Improving access to local authority carers assessments. - Building on the success of events such as the Health and Social Care Awards to develop more opportunities to celebrate carers and reduce stigma. - The council will adopt caring as a protected characteristic, meaning we will routinely identify carers when they access services, assess impact on carers of any policy or service change, and monitor equality of access as we would for any other protected characteristic. - The Council will adopt a leadership role in setting a standard for recognising carers in the workplace; building a supportive staff network to raise their profile, and ensuring our policies reflect our commitment to flexibility and support for carers' wellbeing at work.
+- Changing the language, we use to make it more recognisable, encouraging people who care to seek information and advice at the earliest possible stage in their caring journey. - Using our local offer to be clear about the benefits of being identified as a carer, to encourage people to come forward and utilise the services available to them. - Developing a comprehensive communications campaign, that includes proactive provision of information in places carers will be able to access it, such as alongside certain benefits, or when collecting prescriptions for another person etc. - Working with schools to improve identification of young carers and make sure they are linked in with services. - Building better connections with community faith groups and raise awareness to disseminate information and identify carers. - Improving access to local authority carers assessments. - Building on the success of events such as the Health and Social Care Awards to develop more opportunities to celebrate carers and reduce stigma. - Brent Council will build on our statutory duty to carers and will endeavour to routinely identify carers when they access services, assess impact on carers of any policy or service change, and monitor equality of access as we would for other groups who are known to experience inequalities. - The Council and Health Partners will adopt a leadership role in setting a standard for recognising carers in the workplace; building a supportive staff network to raise their profile, and ensuring our policies reflect our commitment to flexibility and support for carers' wellbeing at work.